FLL-Team-24277/FLL-Fall-2023-Masterpiece/README.md

 # FLL Team 24277
-##  Master Program Fall 2023
+##  Introduction

 We are not "giving away solutions" here.
 If you are looking for mission solutions, you'll just have to figure them out yourself :) [Read our statement on the FLL "Discovery" core value here.](https://github.com/FLL-Team-24277/Master-Program-Fall-2023/blob/main/help/discovery.md)

-This is where all of the team code and master program will live for the Fall 2023 Masterpiece FLL Season.
-We will use [pybricks libraries](https://github.com/pybricks) and VS code, and git/github for version control.

-Very helpful page here: https://pybricks.com/projects/tutorials/dev/tools/vscode/

-The instructions below will get team members up and running for FLL in a team collaboration environment using pybricks and writing programs with VS Code.
+The instructions below will get team members up and running for FLL in a team collaboration environment using [pybricks libraries](https://github.com/pybricks), writing programs with Visual Studio Code, and using git/github for version control.
 The instructions are not perfect, and you will probably have some troubleshooting and adjustments along the way.

-How to use:
+Additionally, this is where all of the team code and master program will live for the Fall 2023 Masterpiece FLL Season.

+Very helpful page here about how to use pybricks with VS Code: https://pybricks.com/projects/tutorials/dev/tools/vscode/

+## Instructions

 1. Each team member creates their own github account.
 REMINDER: Be sure to use an email account that they can check at school (github emails may be blocked).
 Recommend taking a few extra minutes to set up two-factor authentication.
 Github will be moving to mandatory 2FA in early 2024, so may as well do it now.
 Also recommend that the team member keep that github page open and logged in because you will need it for authentication in step 9 below.
 Remind them to not forget their password!
 2. Add each account as a collaborator for this project [here](https://github.com/FLL-Team-24277/Master-Program-Fall-2023/settings/access).
 Instructions [here](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository).